python/cpython/Doc/reference/expressions.rst

 that names assigned to in the target list don't "leak" into the enclosing scope.

-The iterable expression in the leftmost :keyword:`!for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implictly nested scope.
+The iterable expression in the leftmost :keyword:`!for` clause is evaluated directly in the enclosing scope and then passed as an argument to the implicitly nested scope.
 Subsequent :keyword:`!for` clauses and any filter condition in the leftmost :keyword:`!for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
 For example: